|WHO WILL WEEP FOR THE CHILDREN|

 Ever reaching out to comfort.
 Young and old, all alike.

 Each one searching.
-Ever seeking for that door that leads to
+Ever seeking for that door that leads to light.

 Ever moved by Compassion.
 Healing waters.
 Mercy's call.